 - Property gain.

 The taxation procedure can vary depending on the country of origin.

 Some countries discount the passive income tax at the base (that is, taxed upon receipt of income).
 Others collect the tax only when the taxpayer declares their annual Income Tax.

-In the first case, this income will be taxed in the country of origin and in Portugal.
+In the first case, taxes will apply to this income in the country of origin and Portugal.